CarlosCaravanTsz/CarlosCaravanTsz/README.md

 ⚙️ Adept in using agile methodologies such as Scrum 🔄 and Kanban 📋, and experienced in using methodologies like continuous integration. 🔄

-🖥️ Linux & Hacking Enthusiast:
+🌐👨‍💻 Linux & Hacking Enthusiast:
 I have a strong affinity for Linux and ethical hacking knowledge.

+📊🧠 MLOps and Data Engineer lover:
+I have a strong interest in building Machine Learning models for data-driven cultures and looking for useful insights.

 ## 🎮 Gamer:
 When I'm not diving into the intricacies of software and Linux, you can often find me in the gaming world.
 Video games are my go-to for unwinding and having fun.
 Whether it's exploring virtual worlds or engaging in epic battles, gaming is a significant part of my life.